ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Sends the result of a single producer stage task to all consumer stage tasks.

 #### Map
-Implements 1-to-1 relationships between tasks of stages, the producer stage and consumer stage should have the same number of tasks.
+Implements 1-to-1 relationships between tasks of stages, the producer and consumer stages should have the same number of tasks.

 #### HashShuffle
 Sends the results of producer stage tasks to consumer stage tasks based on a certain rule for specified columns.
 The rule is defined in the code, but the list of columns is specified in the connection.